-- 1) Complete and submit the EFT Authorization Agreement (Form EFT-1); and - 2) Begin remitting tax payments by EFT by the date/tax period specified by the Department.
+- 1) Complete and submit the EFT Authorization Agreement (Form EFT-1) and - 2) Begin remitting tax payments by EFT by the date/tax period specified by the Department.

 Failure to comply will result in a ten (10) percent penalty on each quarterly estimated income tax liability not sent by EFT.
 Note: The Indiana Code does not require the extension of time to file payment or final payment due with the annual return to be paid by EFT.
-One must be certain to claim any EFT payment as an extension or estimated payment credit.
-Do not file a return indicating an amount due if you have paid, or will pay, any remaining balance by EFT.
+One must be certain to claim any EFT payment as an extension or estimated payment credit when filing the annual income tax return.
+Your return should not indicate an amount due if you have paid, or will pay, any remaining balance by EFT.

 If the corporation determines that it meets the requirements to remit by Electronic Funds Transfer (EFT), contact the Indiana Department of Revenue, EFT Section, by calling (317) 615-2695.